Environmental Scan Information

 Environmental Scan Considerations

-Even though the essence of Patient-Centered Core Impact Sets (PC-CIS) is that it is led by and speaks largely to impacts identified as most important by patients, the input and experiences of other key stakeholders are also important to include.
+Even though Patient-Centered Core Impact Sets (PC-CIS) is led by and speaks largely to impacts identified as most important by patients, the input and experiences of other key stakeholders are also important to include.
 Hearing from and involving other stakeholders helps to make the PC-CIS optimally applicable and usable across a variety of contexts.
+Note, here we are using the term, “others,” in reference to clinicians and health care providers, researchers, payers, administrators, etc., and are excluding families and carers whose voices would have been captured alongside that of patients.

-A logical place to begin this search is via existing literature reviews and environmental scans.
-These compilations can exist in myriad forms including:
+A logical place to begin this search is via existing literature, reviews, and an environmental scan.
+These compilations can exist in various forms including:

-• Published reports, peer-reviewed and gray literature, and government reports from sources like the Congressional Research Service
+• Published reports, peer-reviewed and gray literature (non-traditional/non peer-reviewed), and government reports from sources like the Congressional Research Service

 • Clinical practice guidelines